Are all classes taught by the PA faculty?

 Outside employment, whether inside or outside the University, is strongly discouraged during enrollment in the School of PAS.
 Physician assistant education is definitely a full-time endeavor.
 However, while School approval is not required for a student to start work, it is essential that the work must not interfere with the student’s education.
 If, in the judgment of the faculty, outside employment is diminishing the student’s ability to be an effective learner, the student will be required to reduce or eliminate his/her work.

 Each incoming PA student is assigned a faculty advisor who monitors the performance of that student carefully and regularly, in order to identify any academic or other concerns and to provide direction and resources that will assist the student in improving his/her performance.
-The School also provides an academic support program under the direction of the Academic Coordinator, to assist students in need of remediation or independent study.
-Now five years in existence, this academic support program has proved very successful in identifying areas that need strengthening and in providing the resources and direction students may need in order to improve their performance.
+The School also provides an academic support program under the direction of the Professional Standards and Promotions Committee, to assist students in need of remediation or independent study.
+This academic support program has proved very successful in identifying areas that need strengthening and in providing the resources and direction students may need in order to improve their performance.

 Feedback received from School graduates as well as clinical preceptors, physician supervisors/ employers, and numerous other sources indicates overwhelmingly that the University of Florida School of Physician Assistant Studies prepares its graduates to function at the highest level of proficiency and clinical competence.